-Okanga taunaki mō tāngata whaikaha Booster shots for tāngata whaikaha
+Okanga taunaki mō tāngata whaikaha Boosters for tāngata whaikaha

-A booster shot provides more protection against COVID-19.
-For those who are not at risk, two doses of the vaccine and a booster shot is recommended.
+A booster provides more protection against COVID-19.
+For those who are not at risk, two doses of the vaccine and a booster is recommended.

 For those at risk of severe illness from COVID-19, a second booster shot is recommended.
 This includes those who are 16 years and over who live with a disability with significant or complex health needs or multiple comorbidities.

 For more information and advice about the COVID-19 vaccination, call Healthline on 0800 358 5453.